rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 - [Reward splintering: model splintering on reward][rewardsplintering] (really utility)
 - As mentioned above, the entire [value learning sequence][valuelearning] (the first two parts seem more important to me) and the [deconfusing goal-directedness sequence][deconfusegoals]
+- This recent post on [consequentialism & corrigibility][consequentialismcorrigibility].

 If you'd like to read the [late 2021 MIRI conversations][miriconv] (and haven't read them yet), my weakly suggested reading order is: